IUCAA “Awesome Amateurs” Events

 • Guidance on how amateur contributions can integrate with ongoing scientific programs

-• Participants should have access to relevant instruments (e.g., small/medium-sized telescopes, CCD/DSLR cameras, or photometric equipment).
+• Participants should have access to relevant instruments (e.g., small/medium-sized telescopes, CCD/DSLR cameras, or photometric equipment) at their own place.

-• They must be willing to undertake at least 5 out of 10 projects listed below, to be carried out in the months following the event.
+• They must be willing to undertake observational projects, like the ones listed below, to be carried out in the months following the event.

-• Commitment to carrying out observational projects as a follow-up
+• Capacity and Commitment to carry out observational projects as a follow-up

 • Deadline for Applications: October 25, 2025